When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: The Role Shift of Importance Sampling Ratio in OSRL

-\paragraph{What happens without IS weights?} With all IS weights set to 1.0, on one hand, this makes the overall weights slightly lower than in standard GRPO.
+\paragraph{What happens without IS weights?} With all IS ratios set to 1.0, the update no longer contains this ratio-induced preference amplification.
+On the one hand, this makes the overall weights slightly lower than in standard GRPO.
 On the other hand, it \emph{eliminates the weight difference between positive and negative samples}.
-While these two factors slow down the learning speed compared to standard GRPO, they do not compromise the final performance.
+While these two factors slow down the learning speed compared to standard GRPO, they do not compromise the final performance, as shown in Figure~\ref{fig:main_results}.

-Based on the above analysis, we draw the following conclusions: \begin{mybox}{Takeaways for Importance Sampling} \begin{itemize}[leftmargin=6pt] \item Removing IS almost does not degrade final performance.
-Instead, it yields more stable behavior, whereas GRPO with IS shows performance decline near the end. \item The analysis of training dynamics does not support the role of IS as a distribution-correction mechanism.
-Instead, the findings highlight the importance of the \textbf{token weights} in training. \item Positive samples have larger IS ratios than negative samples, leading to entropy drop. \item When GRPO-based algorithms are applied to LLM training, the \textbf{token-masking mechanism} in PPO-Clip is the key factor, with IS weights having little to no practical impact. \end{itemize} \end{mybox}